 Problem is, that’s no simple task.

-A lot of air-gapped networks have highly sensitive systems that must remain stable and available 24x7x365 and it’s impossible to reboot them after a software install or after a patch is applied.
+Many air-gapped networks have highly sensitive systems that must remain stable and available 24x7x365 and it’s impossible to reboot them after a software install or after a patch is applied.
 Other proprietary systems are under strict vendor warranty terms that don’t allow any 3rd party software installation on the servers.
 Also, you can often find legacy systems that are still active in these networks, even though they are no longer supported by their manufacturers.
 This typically means that they aren’t supported by security vendors either.
 As a result, deploying software agents to secure systems in air-gapped networks is often not a realistic possibility.

 The stability and availability requirements of these environments also require organizations to consider how disruptive a security control will be.
 If a security control generates too many false-positive alerts, or worse, blocks legitimate processes, it becomes too disruptive.
 Multi-Factor Authentication (MFA) solutions have an advantage here because they don’t offer just a binary option – to allow or block access.
 MFA gives users the ability to confirm legitimate access requests by themselves, without involving the helpdesk or the SOC, therefore reducing the occurrence of false-positives alerts, streamlining processes and minimizing disruptions.

-Finally, many security solutions these days—and this is especially true for modern authentication solutions—really on web connectivity.
+Finally, many security solutions these days—and this is especially true for modern authentication solutions—rely on web connectivity.
 Obviously, such a requirement makes these solutions unsuitable for these networks.
 So in the end, this leaves very few options for securing air-gapped networks, and most of these environments are not properly protected

 Requirements for Secure Authentication in Air-Gapped Networks